Keeping Endler Guppies: Tips for a Vibrant and Thriving Aquarium

 Tank setup: decorations and plants

-2. Floating Plants: Floating plants like Water Sprite, Water Lettuce, or Amazon Frogbit offer shade and cover, which Endler guppies appreciate.
-Floating plants also help diffuse lighting and create a natural environment.
-The fish feels very comfortable in tanks with floating plants.
-They then become a shelter for endler guppy juveniles.
+• Floating Plants: Floating plants like Water Sprite, Water Lettuce, or Amazon Frogbit create shade and cover, which make Endler guppies feel more secure.
+These plants help diffuse lighting and offer protection for juveniles, making them a great addition to the tank.

-4. Substrate: A fine-grained substrate like sand or small-sized gravel is suitable for Endler guppy tanks.
-Substrate provides a natural-looking base and allows for the growth of beneficial microorganisms.
+• Substrate: A fine-grained substrate like sand or small gravel is ideal for Endler guppy tanks.
+This provides a natural-looking base for the plants and allows for the growth of beneficial microorganisms that contribute to a healthy tank environment.

 Filtration